-5.2 Cultural Heritage Landscape
+5.3 Cultural Heritage Landscapes at the Project Location

-The Project Location contained only examples of an evolved vernacular rural cultural heritage landscape.
-The potential significance of this cultural heritage landscape was evaluated according to O.Reg.
-9/06 (See Table 3).
+In order to determine the potential significance of the identified cultural heritage landscapes, each was evaluated against Ontario Regulation 9/06 (See Table 3).
 As defined by the Ontario Provincial Policy Statement, significant means cultural landscapes resources that are valued for the important contribution they make to our understanding of the history of a place, an event, or a people.